cornerstone-consulting/INFIODocs/infio-docs.md

 > **Note on Deployment Time**: The deployment time for INFIO tool will be around 15 minutes at most, enabling us to move forward with our tool timelines efficiently.

-> **Important Note for INFIO EC2 login password**: When the INFIO EC2 instance is deployed, a PEM key will be automatically generated.
-Download this key to retrieve the Administrator password for the EC2 instance.
+> **Important Note for INFIO EC2 login password**: When the INFIO EC2 instance is deployed, a PEM key will be automatically generated and stored in AWS Systems Manager Parameter Store.
+Download and use this key to retrieve the Administrator password for the EC2 instance.
 You will need the PEM key to decrypt the password in order to RDP or connect to INFIO EC2 instance.

 3. When an **INFIO EC2 instance** is deployed from the **INFIO AMI from AWS Marketplace**, the following additional resources are automatically created: